jat255/delta-m-datalogger/README.md

 number, and then underneath is the Bluetooth MAC address (mine starts with `54:1E:01`).
 That value is the MAC address you should put in the `.env` file.

+There are also some settings in the `.env` file for configuring SMTP email alerts.
+These will be sent if the code is not able to upload data to InfluxDB so it will not be lost (the current inverter reading will also be dumped to the current directory as JSON so it can be manually imported later).
+If these are not configured, then email sending will fail (but that part isn't critical, it will just log the failure and continue on).

 ## Other required setup

 You'll need an InfluxDB (version 2.0+) server somewhere to receive the logged